t-rhex/t-rhex/README.md

-- 👋 Hi, I’m @t-rhex.
+- 👋 Hi, I’m Andrew Adhikari
-- 👀 I’m interested in Software Dev, DevOps, Microservices, Azure AI and API's
+- 👀 I’m interested in DevOps, Software Dev, Microservices, Azure AI, AWS and LLM's
-- 🌱 I’m currently working as Software Engineer
+- 🌱 I’m currently working as a Software Engineer
-- 📫 You can reach me at andrewadhikari2016@gmail.com
+- 📫 You can reach me @ andrewadhikari2016@gmail.com or @ www.andreew.dev

 <!---
 it-bud/it-bud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.